rajanarahul93/To-Do-List-App/readme.md

 - Enter a task in the input box and click the "Add" button to add it to the list.
 - Click on a task to mark it as completed.
 - Click on the "x" button next to a task to delete it.
-- Your tasks will be saved locally, so you can access them even after closing the browser.
+- Your tasks will be saved locally to access them after closing the browser.

 ## Preview

 ![image](https://github.com/rajanarahul93/To-Do-List-App/assets/123227543/05790efb-d5cc-4a2f-a285-16a91aa72e90)

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.